cardano-foundation/CIPs/CIP-_/README.md

 The parameters to the aggregator function are as follows:

     -   A list of transaction outputs that we need to select inputs for
-    -   A list of candidate input utxos
+    -   A list of candidate input Utxos
     -   A string address to send the change too
     -   A token data representing the assets being minted
-    -   A list of required input utxos
+    -   A list of required input Utxos
-    -   An integer representing the input utxo limit
+    -   An integer representing the input Utxo limit
     -   An unsigned long representing a Fee buffer, extra ada checks to account for a potential

 Example Definition (C#):